raspberrypilearning/surprise-animation/en/step_2.md

 --- task ---

 Getting your sprites ready for the start of the story is an important task.
-You will need to add code `when flag clicked`{:class="block3events"} that reset your sprites at the beginning of your animation.
+You will need to add code `when flag clicked`{:class="block3events"} to reset your sprites at the beginning of your animation.

-Remember to set up your main character and your interesting object.
+Remember to set up both your main character and your interesting object.

 --- collapse ---